top of page

 • Word-Picture Associations: Start with simple words paired with pictures.
 Encourage children to match words with images to build vocabulary.
 For example, using flashcards that show a cat with the word "cat" helps with recognition.

-• Use of Learning Apps: Many apps cater to non-verbal learners, helping them develop phonics and comprehension through interactive activities.
+• Use of Learning Apps: Many apps cater to non-verbal learners, assisting them in developing phonics and comprehension through interactive activities.

 • Storytime with Alternatives: Enhance reading sessions with visuals, gestures, and expressive storytelling.
 Incorporating puppets or props increases fun and maintains attention.